 Pop Up Events

-Vanderbilt is launching a series of “pop up” projects, often referred to as tactical urbanism projects, aimed at activating outdoor spaces around campus.
+Vanderbilt launched a series of “pop up” projects, often referred to as tactical urbanism projects, aimed at activating outdoor spaces around campus.
 Projects will transform outdoor spaces with the aim to:

 - Green and beautify campus spaces for the enjoyment of all;